N1m1th1/01_Amazon_Sales_Analysis/README.md

 SQL queries were used to perform data exploration and analysis, including:

-Total Number of Products
+• Total Number of Products

-Number of Products in Each Category
+• Number of Products in Each Category

-Average Price by Category
+• Average Price by Category

-Lowest Product Prices
+• Lowest Product Prices

-Highest Product Prices
+• Highest Product Prices

-Products with the Highest Discounts
+• Products with the Highest Discounts

-Most Expensive Products
+• Most Expensive Products

-Products with the Highest Number of Ratings
+• Products with the Highest Number of Ratings

-Overall Product Summary
+• Overall Product Summary

-POWER BI DASHBOARD
+**POWER BI DASHBOARD**

 The final interactive dashboard was developed using Power BI with the title:

 Amazon India Product and Pricing Analysis

-KEY DASHBOARD METRICS
+**KEY DASHBOARD METRICS**

-Total Products: 623
+• Total Products: 623

-Average Price: ₹28.23K
+• Average Price: ₹28.23K

-Average Discount: 40.95%
+• Average Discount: 40.95%

-Average Rating: 3.92
+• Average Rating: 3.92

-DASHBOARD VISUALIZATIONS

-The dashboard includes the following visualizations:
+**DASHBOARD VISUALIZATIONS**

-Products by Category
+• Products by Category

-Average Price by Category
+• Average Price by Category

-Products by Rating Range
+• Products by Rating Range

-DASHBOARD FILTERS

-The dashboard provides interactive filters for:
+**DASHBOARD FILTERS**

-Price Range
+• Price Range

-Category
+• Category

-Rating Range
+• Rating Range

-PROJECT WORKFLOW

-The project followed a structured end to end data analysis workflow.
+**PROJECT WORKFLOW**

-Amazon India Product Dataset
+• Amazon India Product Dataset

-Data Cleaning and Preparation using Excel
+• Data Cleaning and Preparation using Excel

-Data Analysis using Excel
+• Data Analysis using Excel

-Database Creation and Data Storage using MySQL
+• Database Creation and Data Storage using MySQL

-SQL Based Data Analysis
+• SQL Based Data Analysis

-Dashboard Development using Power BI
+• Dashboard Development using Power BI

-Data Visualization and Insight Generation
+• Data Visualization and Insight Generation

-KEY LEARNING
+**KEY LEARNING**

 This project provided practical experience in handling real world product data and demonstrated how different data analysis tools can be combined to transform raw data into meaningful insights.

-The project strengthened my understanding of data cleaning, SQL analysis, Excel based analytics, data visualization, dashboard development, and business focused insight generation.
+The project strengthened my understanding of:

-CONCLUSION
+• Data Cleaning

+• SQL Analysis

+• Excel Based Analytics

+• Data Visualization

+• Dashboard Development

+• Business Focused Insight Generation

+**CONCLUSION**

 This project helped me understand how data can be cleaned, analyzed, and presented using different tools.

-MySQL was used for SQL analysis, Excel was used for data cleaning and detailed analysis, and Power BI was used to create the interactive dashboard.
+• MySQL was used for SQL analysis and database management

+• Excel was used for data cleaning and detailed analysis

+• Power BI was used to create the interactive dashboard

 Overall, the project helped me develop a practical understanding of the data analysis process using real world product data and strengthened my skills in SQL, Excel, data visualization, and Power BI.